-\The RHS have estimated that the Total Qualification Time required for students to study this certificate is 202 hours.
+^{}The RHS have estimated that the Total Qualification Time required for students to study this certificate is 202 hours.

-^The total number of QCF credits for this Certificate is 15 Credits.
+[^]The total number of QCF credits for this Certificate is 15 Credits.

-3. Examinations
+4. Examinations

 Each unit will be assessed by a separate written examination covering the learning outcomes specified in that unit.
 The dates and times of the exams are set by the RHS and are usually offered twice a year, in February and June.
+Please note that due to the Covid-19 pandemic the dates for 2021 have been altered.